-The appeal of acclaimed international schools is certainly not lost on Chinese locals: aside from private schooling, this is considered the best schooling option money can buy.
+The appeal of international schools jobs in China is certainly not lost on Chinese locals.
+Aside from private schooling, this is considered the best schooling option money can buy.
 There are a lot of benefits that come with teaching in International schools.
 This is amplified financially if you’ve taught in one before.

 This is China, after all.

 What is unique about teaching in international schools in China?

 You’ll come across a greater variety of subject teaching when you teach in international schools, varying from English to music, art, literature, the sciences and even PE.
 Priority in hiring is usually given if you already have experience teaching in international schools and have subject specialization – along with a teaching degree – and even more so if you’ve previously worked with the same curriculum.
 Now, all this doesn’t mean your chances of scoring a job are nil if you haven’t, but it does mean your general teaching experience needs to be extensive and you need to show a willingness to undergo training.
 You’ll basically need to impress them, one way or another!